Kerosin3/RUST_REPO/smart_house_impl_v2/readme.md

 * use `cargo test` to run unit tests
 * use `cargo test --test '*'` to run all integration test
 * use `cargo test --test %integration test filename %` to run one integration test
+* pass `-- --nocapture` to a test to enable println output